AlgoMaster Logo

 Understanding the Problem

-The score formula values[i] + values[j] + i - j rewards spots with high values but penalizes distance between them.
-Two amazing spots on opposite ends of the array might score lower than two decent spots right next to each other.
+The score formula values[i] + values[j] + i - j rewards spots with high values but penalizes the distance between them.
+Two high-value spots on opposite ends of the array can score lower than two moderate spots next to each other.

 Key Constraints: